Celebrating 20 Years of KVIBE

 A mural outside of the KVIBE warehouse created during the 2023 Ahupua’a Ride.
 Photo courtesy of KVIBE.

 On February 20, 2005, KKV’s Kalihi Valley Instructional Bike Exchange (KVIBE) opened its doors for the first time.
-What began as a program to promote health and fitness through biking, has grown over the past 20 years to meet the needs of the Kalihi community.
+It began as a program to promote health and fitness through biking and has grown over 20 years, in response to Kalihi’s needs.

 One of KVIBE’s first big changes was focusing on Kalihi’s youth and mentorship.
 While encouraging healthy lifestyles was always a goal for KKV, there weren’t many programs for young people at the time.
 At KVIBE, youth learn how to repair bikes, but also gain lessons in respect and responsibility, both in the shop and out in the community.
 “All the kids come from different backgrounds,” said KVIBE Coordinator Savelio “Nuki” Makasini, who has been with the program for nearly two years.
 “I heard in the early days, some of the kids were part of rival gangs, but they knew KVIBE was a place to put all that aside.”